Rozanova/Native-App-UX-Course/Syllabus.md

 ### Course Description and Objectives
-This course entails a project in user experience and user interface design for mobile.
+This course entails a project in native User Experience (UX) and User Interface (UI) design for mobile.
 The course focuses on usability heuristics, research (human-centered design methodologies) and competitive analysis, information architecture, rapid prototyping and usability testing.
-We will go over the difference between UX and Visual Design and learn how to present and defend our design decisions.
-Students will familiarize themselves with native UI elements in Apple and Android platforms and design for one of the platforms of their choice.
+Students will familiarize themselves with native UI elements in Apple and Android platforms and design for one of the platforms of their choice and learn how to present and defend their design decisions.
+The course explores also Human-Centered Design, Spculative Design, and Critical Design.
+Students are encouraged to design critically whether for an experiemntal app or for an app that is useful in our current day-to-day.

 ### Things to bring to class: